The CMP BigQuery Lens (BQ Lens) helps you gain insights and highlight inefficiencies in your organization's Google Cloud BigQuery usage.

 More specifically, this permission helps us identify the cardinality of the columns referenced in the

 WHERE clause (i.e., the columns which can be clustered on).
 Knowing how many distinct elements exist in each column allows us to compute the average chunk size and determine the best savings candidates.

-BigQuery Lens Advanced provides recommendations based on the presumption that:
+BigQuery Lens Advanced provides recommendations based on the assumption that:

-- You will continue to execute similar queries as you did during the previous 30 day period, and
+- You will continue to execute similar queries as you did in the previous 30 days, and

 - You will reference fields in the order that we recommend